Tour start → end dates | Price | Enquire |

 The usual protocol once our group has located a gorilla family is to sit down and simply observe the magnificent creatures for about an hour, which is the time set strictly by the Uganda Wildlife Authority.
 Gorillas are rather sociable, living in groups of between 12 and 20, each usually led by the alpha male – the ‘silverback’, named so due to the silver hair on his back that begins to grow once the male gorilla reaches maturity.
 You will find that the gorillas and their tendencies are remarkably human-like, especially in the social interaction that takes place between the gorilla family members and their play time, in which their children are encouraged to engage.
 Photographers may take as many photographs as they like, but are under strict instructions not to use any flashes.
 There are also certain restrictions to those who wish to use a video camera.

 PLEASE NOTE: Depending on the availability of the gorilla permits the tour itinerary may vary in day to day running order which is based on the brochure itinerary.
-From time to time we may have to trek on different days.
+From time to time, we may have to trek on different days.
 If at any reason our Gorilla trek should be in another neighbouring country, e.g. Rwanda (instead of Uganda) this may entail extra visa fees although we shall endeavour to advise you before departure of any significant changes to the tour itinerary.
 Please take the above itinerary as a guideline only.
-This applies to day 6 – 8 of this tour.

 Trip Highlights: Gorilla Trek**, Lake Bunyonyi

-Accommodation: Lake Bunyonyi Overland Stop, Gorilla Trek area, camping in twin share tents with shared facilities
+Accommodation: Lake Bunyonyi Overland Stop, Camping in twin share tents with shared facilities

 Meals included: Breakfast x3, Lunch x3, Dinner x3